webosose/website/content/en/docs/tutorials/js-services/developing-external-js-services.md

 For details on packaging the web app, see [Packaging the Web App]({{< relref "developing-external-web-apps#step-4-package-the-web-app" >}}).

 {{< note >}}
-If the JS service uses methods of external services, you must add the group information of the external methods to the `requiredPermission` field in `appinfo.json` of the web app used for packaging the JS service.
+If the JS service uses methods of external services, you must add the group information of the external methods to the `requiredPermissions` field in `appinfo.json` of the web app used for packaging the JS service.
 See [Configuring the Web App]({{< relref "developing-external-web-apps#step-3-configure-the-web-app" >}}) for details.
 {{< /note >}}

 ### Step 5: Install the JS Service